lydell/eslint-plugin-simple-import-sort/README.md

 ## Comment and whitespace handling

-When an import is moved through sorting, it’s comments are moved with it.
-Comments can be placed above an import (except the first one – more on that later), or at the start or end of its line.
+When an import/export is moved through sorting, its comments are moved with it.
+Comments can be placed above an import/export (except the first one – more on that later), or at the start or end of its line.

 Example: